 Now the voltage begins to climb.
 It gets above 0.8V which, with other components (including, possibly, our GPIO pin) would take us into the realm of ‘undefined behaviour’.
 But not with the Schmitt.
 Its attitude is: the input was low before and we haven’t yet reached the ‘high’ threshold (2V), so I’m going to continue treating this input as low.

 When the voltage reaches 2V, the Schmitt flips, and accepts that the signal is now high.
 It also changes the threshold to the lower one.
 Here’s the circuit measuring the output of the Schmitt (remember, the output is inverted).

-There’s a bit of overshoot and some ringing, but we can see that the transition is sharp (our timescale here is 50ns per division).
+There’s a bit of overshoot and some ringing, possibly due to breadboard effects, but we can see that the transition is sharp (our timescale here is 50ns per division).